 Modeling Modular Game Assets

-This course teaches how to build modular assets for lego-style building of a game level.
-It’s focused on both modeling and texturing of low-poly assets for exporting to Unity.
+This course teaches the complete workflow of building modular assets for lego-style building of a game level, which allows for a flexible level-design process that’s perfect for iteration.
+We’ll focused on both the modeling and texturing of low-poly assets for exporting to Unity.

 Watch this brief video to see what the course is all about before diving in!